 There are some changes to the next census, to make sure it collects the information our society needs.
 More relevant questions will replace ones we no longer need.

 The census helps our government understand what our society needs now.
 It also helps us to understand what it will likely need in the future.
 The information it collects helps decide how we plan and fund services in our area.
 This could include schools, doctors' surgeries, emergency services, or even local support groups.
 Charities also use census information to help get the funding they need.
 Businesses use it to decide where to set up, which creates job opportunities.
 This is why it is so important we get it right.

-ONS will be running a census rehearsal to test the processes, systems and services before the census in 2021.
-It will take place this October in Carlisle, Ceredigion, Hackney and Tower Hamlets.
-It gives ONS the chance to make sure things go smoothly in 2021.
+ONS ran a census rehearsal to test the processes, systems and services before the census in 2021.
+It took place last October in Carlisle, Ceredigion, Hackney and Tower Hamlets.
+It gives ONS the chance to make sure things ran smoothly in 2021.
 It helps us review we are asking the right questions.
 This means we can get the right information to help plan services in our area.